• Skip to main content

 Facing Fear

-Facing fear is no once-and-done trick.
-Indeed, facing fear requires a constant ongoing vigilance.
-But, vigilance of what exactly?
-Because fear (a.k.a. the biological manifestation of entropy) governs every step we take in life, both literally and figuratively, the answer to that is subtle and murky.
+Facing fear is no once-and-done trick; it requires constant ongoing vigilance.
+Because fear (a.k.a. the biological manifestation of entropy) governs every step we take in life, both literally and figuratively, the answer to what we must be vigilant of is subtle and murky.
 In our youth, fear brings about need, desire, and the drive to achieve something.
 As the years roll on, entropy manifests itself more as an increasing fear of pain, discomfort, loss, and dysfunction.
 The challenge for us lies in identifying how fears—or more precisely entropy—influences our every action and overall approach to life.
 Success here improves our ability to deal with life more effectively.

 Fear as a Manifestation of Entropy

 Many of my posts single out fear to be the deep driving force behind life.
-Observed broadly, we can see how fear originates in the innate sense of entropy that exists in every living thing.
+Observed broadly, we can see how fear might well originate in the innate sense of entropy that every living thing must respond to.

 Now at 81, I’ve come to realize fully how not facing fear gradually and imperceptibly reduces our mental and physical quality of life.
-Such decline happens naturally to all living things, but because of our unique set of civilized circumstances, it can happen much more acutely than for animals in the wild.
-See The Tradeoff (p.549) for a brief account of how these unique circumstances came about.
+Of course, these declines happen naturally to all living things, but because of our unique set of civilized circumstances, it can happen much more acutely than for animals in the wild.
+The Tradeoff (p.549) gives a detailed account of how these circumstances came about.

-The first four lines of the Tao Te Ching, chapter 77, give us primary insight into the workings of Nature.
-My commentary on these lines attempts to show how facing one’s fear of exertion and discomfort is essential for improving one’s quality of life.
+The first four lines of the Tao Te Ching, chapter 77, give us primary insight into the workings of Nature, and how facing one’s fear of exertion and discomfort is essential for improving one’s quality of life.

 The way of nature is like a stretching bow.